rubygems/rfcs/text/0008-gem-contents-api.md

 Rubygems.org can show a placeholder for the content browsing page until a gem has its contents stored..
 Until a gem version has its manifest created, indicating that the files are available in the cache, rubygems.org can show a placeholder for the content browsing page.

+### Store the manifest

+Record file information in the database.
+Probably using a row per file, but possibly use a format that optimizes for serving the data rather than using it relationally.

+The manifest table `files` would have the following fields:

+- `version_id` - reference to rubygems version
+- `size` - integer in bytes
+- `content_type` - string
+- `path` - string
+- `binary` - boolean
+- `checksum` - sha256, used as the key for browsing source
+- `line_count` - Optional, do we want to compute this?
+- `created_at` - updated_at should not be necessary because rows are read-only besides yank.
+- `yanked_at` - Maybe we mark files as yanked rather than deleting the file row?

+### Provide an API

+Serve the manifest via an API, serving the json on demand, probably behind Fastly caching since the data is unlikely to change.

+Serve files from CDN or through the app at a consistent URL.
+The url

 ### Yanking a Gem